 MMS: Multi-media Messaging

 This feature works well.
 I ran the test on GloMobile’s network.
 It works really well.
-Only complaint I have is I’m wondering why in the world did Nokia exclude the ability to include sound in outgoing MMS?
+The only complaint I have is, I’m wondering why in the world did Nokia exclude the ability to include sound in outgoing MMS?
 Why would they do something like that?
 Why?

 The built-in FM radio is a dream!
 Cool FM, Star 101.5, Rhythm… name it.
 And it all came out CD quality sound on both the stereo headset and the built-in handsfree speakerphone.
 The whole family could catch up on news together during NEPA blackouts without straining our ears to pick up the broadcasts.